FlowFuse/flowfuse/docs/user/high-availability.md

 The following requirements apply:

- - FlowForge/FlowFuse 1.8+ running with an EE license and the kubernetes driver
+ - FlowFuse 1.8+ running with an EE license and the kubernetes driver
  - FlowFuse Cloud

 Within FlowFuse Cloud it is currently free to use for all teams, but will